 There are 403 assembly seats in this state, more than any other state of India.
 Winning in this region proves that the party is politically strong.
 Around 14 crore voters are eligible to cast their votes, largest tally of voters in a single state.
 Such large tally of voters belongs to different communities.
 Every party tries to turn the voters of every community to in their favor; however it is a tough task to do.
 In 2012 elections, SP won the elections with clear majority.
 They managed to bag 224 seats clearly turning the elections in their favor.
 Result of Uttar Pradesh elections was declared in favour of SP, allowing Akhilesh Yadav to take oath as CM for first time.

-The Uttar Pradesh Elections will be carried out in 7 different phases.
-Voting on first phase will take place on 11, Feb 2017 and the last phase will see voting on 8, March 2017.
-Counting of votes will take place on 11 March, 2017 and UP election results will be declared on same day.
+The Uttar Pradesh Elections 2017 were carried out in 7 different phases.
+Voting on first phase took place on 11, Feb 2017 and the last phase have seen voting on 8, March 2017.
+Counting of votes took place on 11 March, 2017 and UP election results was declared on same day.

-The last assembly elections saw a majority of win by Samajwadi Party.
+The 2012 assembly elections saw a majority of win by Samajwadi Party.
 Akhilesh Yadav was appointed as CM of the state by party president Mulayam Singh Yadav.
 It was a test of Akhilesh to prove his leadership.
-In the upcoming elections, Akhilesh is the Chief Minister candidate of SP.
+In the upcoming elections, Akhilesh was the Chief Minister candidate of SP.
 Akhilesh’s party has seen few downs and controversies in the recent past.
 They have to win trust of voters despite all the negative publicity party is gaining, due to clash of thoughts between Akhilesh and Mulayam.
+In 2017 elections, Akhilesh couldn't win even respectable number of seats and only 47 seats were won by SP.

-BSP is another main party which is eyeing to form their government for coming term.
-Mayawati led BSP is all set to promote them as best choice for the elections.
-Candidate list of aspiring MLAs has been declared by BSP.
-Party didn’t perform well in the 2012 elections, gaining only 80 seats.
-BSP would be aiming to turn this election in their favor and come in power again.
+BSP is another main party which was eyeing to form their government for coming term.
+Mayawati led BSP promoted them as best choice for the elections, but voters didnt agree with her.
+Party didn’t perform well in the 2017 elections, gaining only 19 seats.
+BSP won 80 seats in 2012 elections,a d this time the number got worse, reducing their chance of comeback in next term too.
+The party will try to regain its strength to come in power again.

-Among these contenders, Congress will try to reclaim its lost esteem in these elections.
+Among these contenders, Congress was also trying to reclaim its lost esteem in these elections.
 Last few years have not been good for the party.
-UP have 403 assembly seats, winning more constituencies here will increase their presence in Vidhan Sabha.
-Congress is likely to target most of the constituencies in order to win with majority.
-The political battle of UP is very interesting in current scenario; none of the party seems like a clear favourite.
-Result of UP elections will be very important for all the parties, as this political war is fought in most populated state of the country.
+UP have 403 assembly seats, winning more constituencies here meant to increase there presence in Vidhan Sabha.
+Congress was likely to target most of the constituencies in order to win with majority, however their alliance with SP left them with very less number of seats.
+The party won only 7 seats, which is not a good number, party wll be very disappointed with their performance.
+This is not what they would have expected.

 The state has severe issues including poverty, high crime rate, minimum development and basic education etc. However politicians take spotlight away from these important issues.
 UP politics and election agenda is generally kept limited to communities and casts.
 A large population of UP is below poverty line.
 Many other issues are quality of education, basic infrastructure, power supply, development of rural areas, and crime rate in the state, etc. These issues should be raised by parties to improve condition of Uttar Pradesh.
 Corruption has made the state’s condition even worse, taking away most of the money allotted for development and constructions.